ajeem2026/android_calendar/README.md

 ![Calendar Preview](https://drive.google.com/uc?id=10t9M7Ka39ck-2V6p4ELJqL3x_oXFNrUk)

-This React Native calendar component is being developed by Abid as part of the 2024 Mock Convention App.
+This React Native calendar component is being developed by Abid as part of the W&L 2024 Mock Convention App.
 The calendar component is designed to provide a user-friendly and visually appealing way to display event schedules and upcoming events.
 This README will guide you through the usage and features of this calendar component.

 ## Features